Christian Life

 Note 1.

-In Mark 16:1 the Greek word for 'sabbath' is in the plural i.e. the text should read: 'When the Sabbaths (plural) were over...'
+In Mark 16:1 the Greek word for 'sabbath' can be used in the plural i.e. the text could read: 'When the Sabbaths (plural) were over...'

 Note 2.